 This report details data gathered from the National Student Clearinghouse (NSCH), a non-profit organization founded in 1993 that helps high schools and colleges track the college enrollment and graduation of their students.
-Thousands of high schools and more than 3,600 colleges and universities, enrolling 99% of our nation's college students, elect to participate in the NSCH.
-This data attempts to summarize the college enrollment and graduation rates for the NHS Classes 2010 through 2017.
+Nineteen thousand high schools and more than 3,700 colleges and universities, enrolling 99% of our nation's college students, elect to participate in the NSCH.
+This data attempts to summarize the college enrollment and graduation rates for the NHS Classes 2011 through 2018.
 Several data sources have informed these efforts and are described below:

-- 1. The 2017 National Student Clearinghouse StudentTracker, Detailed by Student Report (CH.ST.DBS) for Newark City School District provides individual student information by high school class on college enrollment and degree attainment, including college location, the time it takes to earn degrees and enrollment continuity. - 2.
-The 2017 National Student Clearinghouse StudentTracker Aggregate Report (CH.ST.A) for Newark City School District provides a summary of college enrollment and degree attainment by high school class. - 3.
-The 2017 National Student Clearinghouse High School Benchmark National College Progression Rates Report (CH.HSB) provides national college enrollment outcomes delineated by high school type for public non-charter high schools.
+- The 2018 National Student Clearinghouse StudentTracker, Detailed by Student Report (CH.ST.DBS) for Newark City School District provides individual student information by high school class on college enrollment and degree attainment, including college location, the time it takes to earn degrees and enrollment continuity. - 2.
+The 2018 National Student Clearinghouse StudentTracker Aggregate Report (CH.ST.A) for Newark City School District provides a summary of college enrollment and degree attainment by high school class. - 3.
+The 2018 National Student Clearinghouse High School Benchmark National College Progression Rates Report (CH.HSB) provides national college enrollment outcomes delineated by high school type for public non-charter high schools.
 There are 9 categories of high schools based on income, minority levels or location of the school.
 Newark High School's comparison high school type is defined as: Low income. - 4.
-The A Call to College Database (ACTC.DB) maintained by our staff allows NSCH data to be matched with A Call to College student level data, providing more detailed analysis of the relationship between college enrollment and involvement in A Call to College high school activities.
+The A Call to College Databases (ACTC.DB and ACTC.CP) maintained by our staff allows NSCH data to be matched with A Call to College student level data, providing more detailed analysis of the relationship between college enrollment and involvement in A Call to College high school activities.